osmandapp/web/main/docs/user/personal/tracks.md

 2. Open the **My Places** menu and then **Tracks**.
 The *Visible* folder displays the tracks already selected.
     In the *Rec*, *Import* and other folders, you can select one or more tracks to display on the map by tapping **Show on map** in the [Folder](#folder-menu) or [Track](#single-track-menu) menu.
 Go to: [*<Translate android="true" ids="shared_string_menu,shared_string_my_places,shared_string_gpx_files"/> tab*](#view-all-tracks).

+3. Tap the selected track, and in the **Tracks context menu** using the [*Show / Hide*](../map/track-context-menu.md#quick-actions) button you can enable or disable the display of the track on the map.

 ### Open tracks menu